danibishop/danibishop.github.io/index.md

 # I help software teams to succeed

-> Almost 20 years of software development experience focused on team building and quality assurance
+> tl;dr: Almost 20 years of software development experience focused on team building and quality assurance

 ## Building a team is not easy